One Of The Oddest Places You’ll Find In South Dakota

 The best way to explore the area?
 Any way you can.
 As a hiking lover, I would suggest heading out on a hiking trail like the popular Notch Trail.
 Or part ways with the beaten path and do some exploring of your own, Badlands National Park has an Open Hike Policy meaning you can go off-trail.
 Just be prepared with plenty of water, and know the park is full of wildlife but limited on cell service.
 Cruising through the park doesn’t disappoint either (on a bike or in a vehicle).
 Enjoy a drive on the Badlands Loop Road or Sage Creek Road.
 Don’t skip the overlooks, it’s never the same view twice.
 During the drive keep an eye out for wildlife.
 This national park is home to 39 different mammals like bison and Bighorn Sheep, 9 reptile species, 6 amphibian species, 206 bird species and 69 different kinds of butterflies.

 For a special treat that will top the whole experience I would recommend staying to experience the sunset or getting to the park early enough for sunrise.
 Watching the colors blend in the sky and saturate these layered fossil beds below might just make your heart skip a beat.
 Stargazing in the Badlands is also a must because of the lack of light pollution.

-While exploring this national park don’t forget to stop at the visitor centers.
+While exploring this national park don’t forget to stop at the visitor center.
 They can help you learn about the land, discover the differences in the layers, learn about the fossils they’ve found and the transformations that took place to create a place so out of the ordinary.

 Moral of the story – South Dakota is awesome and sometimes being bad is a good thing.
 Thank me later!